Back to Business! Launch Your New Business With 10% Off — Start Now

 For this type of business, at least three shareholders must be present at all times.

-For both, there is no specific registered minimum capital required.
+For both, no specific registered minimum capital is required.

-The Thailand Board of Investment (BOI) is a Thai government division that aims to promote businesses in Thailand, specifically start-ups, with the hopes of increasing investments and boosting the Thai economy.
+The Thailand Board of Investment (BOI) is a Thai government division that aims to promote businesses in Thailand, specifically start-ups, with the aim of increasing investments and boosting the Thai economy.

 Non-tax incentives: